 Deferred Action for Childhood Arrivals

-UPDATE: 01/01/2020: USCIS is now accepting new DACA applications.
-We charge $500 per application, and USCIS charges a $495 filing fee.
+UPDATE: 07/16/2021: USCIS is only approving renewal DACA applications.
+First-time DACA applications can be submitted, but USCIS cannot approve them at this time.
 Please click here to make an appointment and get started with your case.

 We offer a same-day DACA renewal service, if you bring the following items to your appointment: Your old DACA forms, two passport-sized photos of yourself, your DACA card and Social Security card, and payment for the $495 filing fee and $300 attorney fee.
 Payment can be made with cash, check or credit card.
 During your appointment, the attorney will prepare your forms, help you sign all your forms, and mail your forms the same day.
 2nd-day postage and tracking is included.
 To make an appointment, please call: (541) 780-6147.
 The consultation fee is waived when you pay your DACA fee in full.